gabhijit/gabhijit-github-io-blog/content/2017/fast-vector-operations.md

 ```

-Eureka!
+Aha!
 The `transpose` function has become extremely expensive for this big data.
 Note, the number of function calls is still about the same, about 7000 vs. 500000, but at-least some of the functions have become expensive and interestingly the total cost was actually growing sub-linearly for the List Comprehension method.

 Now, when one looks at this data, it's clearly not that counter intuitive.
 We are doing a `memcpy` of a huge array in the `transpose` method and that's likely is a cause of real slowdown.
 While in the former case, there was still `memcpy`, but on a data that could probably fit easily in cache (or at-least was quite cache friendly) compared to this.
 A lesson from 'networking data-path 101' don't do `memcpy` in the fast path.